keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

     ```javascript
     let context = Deno.env.get("KEPTN_CONTEXT");
     ```
+=== "Example 5: Accessing KEPTN_CONTEXT environment variable in a Python task"

+    For Tasks triggered as pre- and post- deployment of applications on Kubernetes, Keptn populates an environment variable called `KEPTN_CONTEXT`.
+    As all environment variables, this can be accessed using language specific methods.
+    An example in Python would be the following:

+    ```python
+    import os
+    import yaml
+    data = os.getenv('KEPTN_CONTEXT')
+    dct = yaml.safe_load(data)
+    meta= dct['metadata']
+    print(meta)
+    ```

 <!-- markdownlint-enable MD046 -->

 ### Allowed libraries for the python-runtime runner

 The following example shows how to use some of the allowed packages, namely: